 - To book an appointment, please call the feral cat hotline at 707- 421-5515.
 Please note, you must speak with the appointment coordinator to reserve a spot.
 If you are not on the reservation list, we cannot admit your cat.
 We will admit 30 cats to each clinic.

-- Clinics are conducted on Saturdays.
+- Feral clinics are conducted on Saturdays.
 The cats you bring MUST BE IN HUMANE TRAPS.
 Cats in carriers will not be accepted.
 The Solano Feral Cat Group offers a limited number of free loaner traps.

 - No cats with collars will be accepted.